The most common Auto Accident claim is the rear-end collision. This post will show different types of rear end collision settlement examples.

 Still we believed the case was worth more than the $10,000.00.
 We believed it was work in the $35,000.00 range.
 And we knew how to get that from the insurance company.

 See, insurance companies have a duty to negotiate in good faith.
 They did not do that here.
 They did not tender the policy when we gave them the opportunity.
 We believed they had operated in bad faith with the driver who rear-ended our client.
 When an insurance company acts in bad faith, they can be held liable for damages above the policy.

 We demanded $35,000 for our client’s bodily injury in his lower back due to the rear ending.
 We also demanded $6,000.00 for the diminished value to our client’s vehicle.
 USAA accepted our demand.

 Two things are great about this rear-end settlement amount.
 This first is that most of the settlement value is for pain and suffering.
 The amount of the settlement that went to my client’s medical bills is small.

-That means even after attorney fees my client had a sizable amount of money to put in his pocket.
+That means even after attorney fees my client had a sizable amount to put in his pocket.

-limits were.
 We could get full justice for our client.
 Consider that USAA originally made us think that the total amount of money available was $10,000.
-That would be the total amount for the client’s pain and suffering, his medical bills, and for attorney fees.
+That would be the total amount for the client’s pain and suffering, his medical bills, and for personal injury attorney fees.

 Instead, we were able to right a check to our client for just a little less than $17,000!